 Decide how to get extra help.

 You may have started as a one-person operation, but as your business grows the workload will quickly become overwhelming.
-You may choose to add employees to support your core business, such as assistants or sale reps.
+You may choose to add employees to support your core business, such as assistants or sales reps.
 Or you could outsource areas of the business that are not your expertise, such as bookkeeping.

 Xendoo specializes in small business accounting, from real-time bookkeeping to timely financial reports to tax prep.
 By taking all that work off your plate, we let you get back to the coaching activities you do best.
-Check us out with a one month free trial
+Check us out with a one-month free trial